College Factual by our College Data Analytics Team

 Raleigh, North Carolina

-Out of the 2 schools in the Schools for a Bachelor’s Highly Focused on Textile Sciences and Engineering Major in the Southeast Region that were part of this year’s ranking, North Carolina State University landed the #1 spot on the list.
-Raleigh, North Carolina is the setting for this large institution of higher learning.
-The public school handed out bachelors’s textile sciences and engineering degrees to 204 students in 2021-2022.
+You’ll join some of the best and brightest minds around if you attend North Carolina State University.
+The school came in at #1 for the Schools for a Bachelor’s Highly Focused on Textile Sciences and Engineering Major in the Southeast Region.
+Located in Raleigh, North Carolina, this large public school handed out 204 degrees to qualified bachelors’s textile sciences and engineering students in 2021-2022.

 With a freshman retention rate of 94%, the school does an excellent job of retaining its undergraduate students.
-The undergrad student loan default rate at the school is 1.0%, which is quite low when compared to the national default rate of 10.1%.
+The school has an impressive undergrad student loan default rate.
+It’s only 1.0%, which is much lower than the national rate of 10.1%.

 2

 With a freshman retention rate of 97%, the school does an excellent job of retaining its undergraduate students.
-The undergrad student loan default rate at the school is 0.4%, which is quite low when compared to the national default rate of 10.1%.
+The school has an impressive undergrad student loan default rate.
+It’s only 0.4%, which is much lower than the national rate of 10.1%.

 Read full report on Textile Sciences & Engineering at Georgia Institute of Technology - Main Campus